 “A key challenge is to estimate the mechanical forces that drive the protocell movement, and to discover changes in the enzyme structure during that process,” said Farzad Mohajerani, research assistant in chemical engineering.
 “Knowing that structure-function relationship for the movement of the protocells will enable their design for potential in vivo applications like medical sensing and lab analysis.”

 Reference: “Motility of Enzyme-Powered Vesicles” by Subhadip Ghosh, Farzad Mohajerani, Seoyoung Son, Darrell Velegol, Peter J. Butler and Ayusman Sen, 20 August 2019, Nano Letters.

-Along with Ghosh, Mohajerani, Velegol and Sen, other Penn State researchers who participated in the study included Peter Butler, associate dean for education and graduate professional programs in the College of Engineering and professor of biomedical engineering, and Seoyoung Son, postdoctoral researcher in biomedical engineering.
+Along with Ghosh, Mohajerani, Velegol, and Sen, other Penn State researchers who participated in the study included Peter Butler, associate dean for education and graduate professional programs in the College of Engineering and professor of biomedical engineering, and Seoyoung Son, a postdoctoral researcher in biomedical engineering.

 The National Science Foundation’s Center for Chemical Innovation supported this research.

 Be the first to comment on "Artificial Cells Engineered to Act More Like the Real Thing"